Dates: February 16-17, 2019

 For more information, contact Dr. Andrew Wang at email@example.com.

-Our course will cover lodging costs at the Hilton Garden Inn Durham/University Medical Center, as well as meals provided during program hours.
-Travel costs (flight, ground transportation, parking, etc.) should be covered by the participant or by their fellowship program.
+The course will take place at the Hilton Garden Inn Durham/University Medical Center (map).
+Registration and meals provided during program hours will be covered by Duke.
+Travel costs (flight, lodging, ground transportation, parking, etc.) should be covered by the participant or by their fellowship program.
 RDU International Airport is the closest airport to Durham, N.C.

 Testimonials from Past Participants